Simerdeep/ReactAssignment/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 Builds the server side bundle to the dist folder using webpack.

-## Directory Structure

-    All components are located in src/components
-    All css files are located in src/css
-    All test cases for components are located in src/tests Server side rendering files are located in src/server

 ## Screenshots